anthrax3/app-mimi/README.md

 Every command has `verbose` and `dry-run` flags.
 Thus it is easy to check first what's going to happen.

+## Check

+    mimi check --dsn 'dbi:SQLite:database.db'

+Check what's going on.
+Are migrations installed?
+What is the latest migration?
+Was there an error?

 ## Setupping your database